tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 monetized by selling items as in-app purchases (for example, items in a game app), or by selling subscriptions (for example, regular courses in a fitness app).
-If the developer integrates with payment providers, all of this is available to web apps as well, but the smooth integration of stores and their related payment systems make this a lot more attractive for platform-specific apps, albeit at a 15–30% commission.
+If the developer integrates with payment providers, all of this is available to Web apps as well, but the smooth integration of stores and their related payment systems make this a lot more attractive for platform-specific apps, albeit at a 15–30% commission.
 For apps built using [Trusted Web Activities](https://developer.chrome.com/docs/android/trusted-web-activity/)